Telecominfraproject/oopt-tai-implementations/tai_mux/README.md

 An environment variable `TAI_MUX_STATIC_CONFIG_FILE` is used to let the static platform adapter know the location of the configuration file.

+#### exec platform adapter

+exec platform adapter is a platform adapter which executes a prespecified script.

+User can choose what script to execute by using an environment variable `TAI_MUX_EXEC_SCRIPT`.

+By default, `TAI_MUX_EXEC_SCRIPT` is set to `/etc/tai/mux/exec.sh`.

+exec platform adapter executes this script in two ways.

+The first way is to get the list of modules during the initialization phase.
+In this case, exec platform adapter passes 'list' as the first argument.
+The script must return the list of modules which is separated by a newline, or "\n".

+The second way is to get the actual TAI library to use for a module when TAI adapter host tries to create a module.
+In this case, exec platform adapter passes the module location as the first argument.
+The script must return the TAI library name.
+If the module doesn't exist in the specified location, the script must exit with non-zero value.

 ### HOW TO BUILD